stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

 A site, off street, intended to park vehicles, managed independently and with suitable and clearly marked access points (entrances and exits).
-If necessary, and for management purposes or to deal with multi-location parking sites, it can de divided into different zones modelled by the entity type [../../OffStreetParkingZone/spec.md](OffStreetParkingZone).
+If necessary, and for management purposes or to deal with multi-location parking sites, it can de divided into different zones modelled by the entity type [OffStreetParkingZone](../../OffStreetParkingZone/doc/spec.md) .
-In DATEX 2 version 2.3 terminology it corresponds to a **UrbanParkingSite* of type *offStreetParking**.
+In DATEX 2 version 2.3 terminology it corresponds to a *UrbanParkingSite* of type *offStreetParking*.

 ## Data Model